Douglas S. Cramer: Career

 Cramer, a native of Louisville, Kentucky and graduate of Walnut Hills High School in Cincinnati, Ohio, began his career in advertising, serving as a broadcast supervisor on Lever Brothers and General Foods programs at Ogilvy & Mather in New York City.
 In 1962, he became Director of Program Planning at ABC Television.
 In 1966, he became vice president of television program development at 20th Century Fox; he later became executive vice president in charge of production for Paramount Television in 1968, in which role he was responsible for such television shows as Star Trek, The Odd Couple, The Brady Bunch, and Mission: Impossible.
-Cramer left Paramount to form his own production company in 1971.
-One of the series his company produced was Wonder Woman.
+In 1971, Cramer left Paramount to form his own production company, which had produced the Wonder Woman television series.

 Cramer joined Aaron Spelling's production company in 1976.
 Cramer was an executive producer on the 1980s series Dynasty, its spin-off series The Colbys, and the 1991 miniseries Dynasty: The Reunion.